gimoh/docker-pureftpd/README.md

 You can add users with `pure-pw useradd` directly but you'll need to make sure to set system user and create any necessary directories.

+### Maintaining virtual users based on JSON config

+A companion image `gimoh/pureftpd-auto-users` can be used to maintain virtual user accounts based on a JSON/YAML config stored on Amazon S3.

+The config should have following schema:

+    {
+      "users": [
+        {
+          "username": "str",
+          "password": "str"
+        }
+      ]
+    }

+any other keys in the user dict are ignored.

+To be able to use this image, the `ftpd` container needs to have `/etc/pureftpd` mounted as a volume and then you can run it like:

+    docker run \
+      -e AWS_ACCESS_KEY_ID -e AWS_SECRET_ACCESS_KEY -e AWS_DEFAULT_REGION \
+      --volumes-from=ftpd
+      --rm gimoh/pureftpd-auto-users \
+      s3://bucket/key.json

+The key (filename) needs to have an extension `.json`, `.yml` or `.yaml`, or alternatively have `Content-Type` in metadata set to either `application/json` or `application/yaml`.

+This will create any accounts that are missing from the database and remove any that are in database but not in config.
+To skip deleting accounts pass `--no-delete` flag.

+There is also `--dry-run` if you just want to see what would have been done.
+To see all options pass `--help`.

+    docker run \
+      -e AWS_ACCESS_KEY_ID -e AWS_SECRET_ACCESS_KEY -e AWS_DEFAULT_REGION \
+      --volumes-from=ftpd
+      --rm gimoh/pureftpd-auto-users \
+      s3://bucket/key.json \
+      --dry-run --no-delete

+The S3 bucket setup is outside of scope here, but obviously since this file contains passwords it should be adequately protected using ACLs or policies.
+I use a dedicated IAM user with attached policy which only allows read access on that bucket.

 ### Passive FTP ports

 If you want the FTP service to be accessible from outside the host with